 As we adapt to the realities of COVID-19, changes were made to this Fall semester.
 Details along with updates related to Orientation and Move-In are available on the COVID-19 Updates page.
 Visit this page for the official, up-to-date details.

-Welcome to the residence halls!
+Welcome to the residence halls.
 Trinity University works to make your move-in experience as smooth as possible.
-Team Trinity - a lively group of faculty, staff, student, and alumni volunteers - will help move your belongings to your new residence hall room!

 If you came alone: Stay with the Trinity volunteers as they unload your car.
 Then park and go directly to your residence hall floor to pick up your NSO schedule from your Resident Assistant.
 Unlock your door for the volunteers.
 Afterwards, walk to Bell Center and continue the check-in process.
 At the Bell Center, we take your yearbook photo and produce the Tiger Card you'll need for your meal plan and will also be used as your room key.
 You'll also receive your parking tag.